Davaakhatan/zero-to-running/docs/Architecture.md

 ## Architecture Overview

-The Zero-to-Running Developer Environment follows a **two-frontend architecture** with a multi-service backend, all orchestrated via Docker Compose for local development.
+The Zero-to-Running Developer Environment is a **framework/template** that provides infrastructure services and a monitoring dashboard.
+You add your own applications to this framework.
+The architecture follows a multi-service pattern with a central backend API, all orchestrated via Docker Compose for local development and Kubernetes for production.

 ```
 ┌─────────────────────────────────────────────────────────┐